strohs/aws-cda-notes/study-notes-JUNE2018.md

         * tracks and manages code changes
         * maintains version history
         * manages updates from multiple sources and enables collaboration
+* CodeBuild
-* CodeBuild - compiles code, rums tests, packages code
+    * compiles code, rums tests, packages code
+    * use `buildspec.yml` to define the build commands and settings used by CodeBuild to run your build
+        * buildspec settings can be supplied or overridden in the CodeBuild web console
+        * if the build fails, you can check logs in the CodeBuild console or view complete logs in CloudWatch
+* CodeBuild with Docker
+    * know docker commands to build,tag and push your docker image to the ECR Repository:
+        * `docker build -t MYIMAGEREPO .`
+            * builds a docker image from a Dockerfile
+        * `docker tag 111222333444.dkr.ecr.us-east-1.amazonaws.com/my-docker-repo`
+            * tags the image so it can be pushed to your ECR repository
+        * `docker push 11122233344.dkr.ecr.us-east-1.amazonaws.com/my-docker-repo:latest`
+            * pushes your image into the ECR repository
 * CodeDeploy - automated deployment to EC2, on premise systems, or Lambda
     * can be used as part of a Continuous Delivery or Continuous Deployment process
-    * In-Place or Rolling Update
+    * **In-Place or Rolling Update**
         * application is stopped on each host and then the code is deployed
         * EC2 and on premise systems only
         * to roll-back you must re-deploy the previous version of the application
-    * Blue / Green
+    * **Blue / Green**
         * new instances are provisioned and the new application is deployed to these new instances
         * traffic is routed to the new instances according to your own schedule
         * supported for EC2, on-premise, and Lambda functions